AI by Hand ✍️

 We’re starting with 👉 How transformers can ignore tokens.

-I created four new worksheets to explore different approaches to handling irrelevant tokens in attention:
+I created four new drawings to explore different approaches to handling irrelevant tokens in attention:

 1. Baseline Attention – the standard Softmax formulation, which always assigns some attention to every token.